vswanlund/vswanlund.github.io/tag-mobile-sdks/wp/login.md

 # Clearing All Login Information

- To clear all user information from the device including the current access token, profile and baskets use the <code>clearLogin</code> method.
+ Whenever you change an endpoint (e.g during development) you will need to clear all user information from the device including the current access token, profile and baskets.
+Use the <code>clearLogin</code> method to achieve this.

  CODE SNIPPET
 	<pre>loginManager.clearLogin();</pre>
 <br/>